diessica/elementaryos-essentials/README.md

 1. `sudo apt-get install gnome-system-monitor`

 ## 2. Office suite
-**Libre Office** is a office suite (text, spreadsheet, presentation, drawing, database, formula) for personal or professional use available in many languages.
+**Libre Office** is a office suite (text, spreadsheet, presentation, drawing, database, formula) for personal or professional use, available in many languages.

 ### Installation
 #### Terminal